San Rocco, Venice

 St. Roch, whose relics rest in the church after their transfer from Voghera (trad.
 Montpellier), was declared a patron saint of the city in 1576.
 Every year, on his feast day (16 August), the Doge made a pilgrimage to the church.

 Near the church is the Scuola Grande di San Rocco, noted for its numerous Tintoretto paintings.
 It was founded in the 15th century as a confraternity to assist the citizens in time of plague.

 Description

 Exterior

-The facade is decorated with statues by Giovanni Marchiori.
-On the left Gerard de Csanád (Gerardo Sagredo) and Gregorio Barbarigo; On the right, Lorenzo Giustiniani and Pietro Orseolo.
-In the center above the entrance door: San Rocco heals the victims of the plague by Giovanni Maria Morlaiter.
+The facade is decorated within years years 1765–1769 in collaboration with major Venetian sculptors of its time.
+On the semicircular tympanum stands the statue of Saint Roch by Giuseppe Bernardi.
+On the sides are statues of Saint Gerolamo Emiliani and Blessed Pietro Acotanto.
+In the second register is a relief of Saint Roch healing the plague stricken by Giovanni Morlaiter.
+In the niches on the sides are statues of Saints Lorenzo Giustiniani and Gregorio Barbarigo by Antonio Gai.
+In the first register flanking the main entrance are Saints Gerardo Sagredo and Pietro Orseolo by Giovanni Marchiori.
+The main portal has a bronze copy relief of the Glory of Saint Roch by Malchiori.
+The marble original is inside the church.

 Interior

 The church interior is notable for its Tintoretto paintings including: